-To celebrate the coming of Christmas, on the first Friday in November horse-drawn carts leave the Tuborg Brewery laden down with the limited edition Christmas Beer to deliver to the local pubs.
-At 8:59pm the Christmas beer is launched and locals will dress up, complete with Tuborg-blue coloured Santa hats; free samples of the years brew is handed out and replica snow (aka: foam) lines the streets, particularly in the Rådhuspladsen (Town Halls plaza) in the city centre.
+To celebrate the coming of Christmas, on the first Friday in November each year horse-drawn carts leave the Tuborg Brewery laden down with the limited edition Christmas beer (Julebryg) to deliver to the local pubs.

 Why is it called ‘J-Dag’?
 ‘Juleøl’ is the Danish word for Christmas beer (‘Jul’ means Christmas) and the word ‘dag’ is Danish for ‘day’ – what does that mean?
 J-Dag means ‘Christmas Brew Day!’

-In 1980 a special Christmas themed commercial was created for the regular Tuborg pilsner beer, but due to it’s popularity with the public Tuborg decided to test a special ‘Christmas Beer’ in 1981.
-The beer was a hit and despite only being sold for 6-weeks every year it remains the fourth most sold beer in Denmark.
+Due to its popularity with the public, Tuborg decided to test a special ‘Christmas Beer’ in 1981.
+The beer was a success and is the fourth most sold beer in Denmark despite only being sold for 6-weeks every year!

-The beer not only marks the beginning of the holiday season, but averaging a huge 5.7% alcohol level it gives every drinker a reason to party!
-If you aren’t looking for such a big alcoholic kick, never fear there is the ‘Julepilsner’ which may take your fancy which is 4.6% alcohol.
+J-Dag marks the beginning of the holiday season, but averaging a huge 5.7% alcohol level it gives every drinker a reason to be filled with holiday cheer!
+If you aren’t looking for such a big alcoholic kick or something a little lighter, there is the Julepilsner (Christmas pilsner) which may take your fancy which is 4.6% alcohol.

 Is Tuborg the only brewery which makes the Julebryg (Christmas Brew)?

 Tuborg beer can be found everywhere in Denmark.
-From the local bars to the 7/11 supermarkets there will be cases going out with signs on them reading ‘not to be open until 21:59 4/11/11′
+Whether its local bars or the 7/11 supermarkets at every corner, there will be cases going out with signs on them reading ‘not to be open until 21:59 4/11/11’.

 The 2010 Nørrebro Julebryg was heavy on the Christmas spices; think ginger, clove and cinnamon, with a barely detectable taste of caramel.
 The taste was also quite fruity, a perfect combination with the spices reminding me of a traditional Christmas fruitcake.